 Not to be confused with Seven Kingdoms, The Kingdom, or any anime titles with “Kingdom“, The Twelve Kingdom bears a little resemblance to Fushigi Yuugi as how the female protagonist, Youko Nakajima, finds herself being stranded in an unknown land with no means of returning home.
 The show is fairly good with its massive fantasy, adventure of the characters and classical concept.
 If you are fond of Chinese epic-inspired anime series with a little splash of romance, The Twelve Kingdoms is simply good to watch.

 - Original Run: October 9, 2003 – February 19, 2004 (Season 1)

 - Episodes: 13

 This is a journey of innocent school girls with high caliber weaponry getting into massive gunfights.
-Aside from the well-presented animation, what makes the series more appealing is the entire environment which is based on the contemporary world of Italy with its realistic setting and art.
-Blended with good action, the realistic portrayal of combat and cute girls battling with strong and skilled people of the Italian government, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.
+Aside from the well-presented animation, what makes the series more appealing is the realistic environment which is based on the contemporary world of Italy.
+With the good execution of combat, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.